-Cultural activities include a Fine Arts Series featuring guest artists and members of the music faculty in classical music concerts; the Heubach Lecture Series and the Longo Lecture series, each of which offers outstanding presentations by distinguished guest speakers; and Rasmussen Art Gallery exhibitions featuring guest artists, members of the art faculty, and student artwork.
+Cultural activities include artists and members of the music faculty in classical music concerts; the Lecture Series which offers outstanding presentations by distinguished guest speakers; and Rasmussen Art Gallery exhibitions featuring guest artists, members of the art faculty, and student artwork.
 These events are provided to the campus and surrounding community free of charge.